jekymin8232/mcorpai-com/README.md

 ### Even when all other systems stop working, offline AI can save lives.
 **Offline AI can be applied in any shutdown environment.
 Its potential use cases extend beyond communication infrastructure failures to include natural-disaster scenarios, remote and disconnected regions, and even AI-assisted solutions for challenges such as desert greening and environmental restoration.
 This architecture also underwent an initial review by the Government of Luxembourg in November 2025.**

+### ESG Partnership for Humanitarian and Resilient Technology
 **Email Address: contact@mcorpai.org**

 **I am a developer based in the Republic of Korea, focused on building privacy-preserving and offline-first technologies.
 All work is conducted remotely.
 Communication and collaboration can be carried out via email and Microsoft Teams, and no in-person meetings or site visits are required.
 For additional information about my projects and research, please visit the official website: mcorpai.org.**